danielcbit/apcctrl/doc/manual/manual.rst

 ::

     632 ?
-S      0:00 /sbin/apcupsd -f /etc/apcctrl/apcctrl.conf
+S      0:00 /sbin/apcctrl -f /etc/apcctrl/apcctrl.conf
     841 ?
-S      0:00  \_ /sbin/apcupsd -f /etc/apcctrl/apcctrl.conf
+S      0:00  \_ /sbin/apcctrl -f /etc/apcctrl/apcctrl.conf
     842 ?
-S      0:00      \_ /sbin/apcupsd -f /etc/apcctrl/apcctrl.conf
+S      0:00      \_ /sbin/apcctrl -f /etc/apcctrl/apcctrl.conf

-This indicates that apcupsd is up and running and has started the two standard threads in addition to the main thread.
+This indicates that apcctrl is up and running and has started the two standard threads in addition to the main thread.

-If you see only one instance of apcupsd running, don't worry about it as this is normal on most non-Linux systems, and on Linux 2.6.x kernels.
+If you see only one instance of apcctrl running, don't worry about it as this is normal on most non-Linux systems, and on Linux 2.6.x kernels.

-If you do not find that apcupsd is in the above list, the most likely problem is a configuration file glitch.
+If you do not find that apcctrl is in the above list, the most likely problem is a configuration file glitch.
 If no messages were printed, you should check your system log (normally ``/var/log/messages``) where you will find one or messages indicating